FreeFly0125/E6430/README.md

 # ecommerce-frontend
-React+Redux frontend for eCommerce project.
+React+Redux frontend for eCommerce project with Django.

 Features
 --------